MehmetMHY/cha/README.md

 ## About

-A simple CLI chat tool to easily interface with OpenAI's LLM models.
+A simple CLI chat tool designed for easy interaction with OpenAI's models.

 ## Features

-- Basic CLI chat interface to OpenAI’s LLM models.
+- Basic CLI chat interface with OpenAI’s LLM models.
-- Web scraping for a provided link (supports JavaScript scraping).
+- Web scraping capability for provided links (supports JavaScript scraping).
-- YouTube scraping; scraping the transcript from a video.
+- YouTube scraping functionality for extracting video transcripts.
-- Multi-line support; easily copy and paste new lines into the CLI.
+- Answer-Search feature utilizing the Brave API, similar to the Perplexity AI search engine.
-- Generate images using OpenAI's image models.
+    - Click [HERE](https://www.youtube.com/watch?v=pTHk5G6TzH4) to view a demo of the Answer-Search feature.
-  - CLImage is used to display the image in the terminal
+- Multi-line support for easy copying and pasting into the CLI.
-- Supports interactive and non-interactive mode for chatting.
+- Ability to generate images using OpenAI's image models.
-- Answer-Search, using the Brave API, similar to Perplexity AI's search engine.
+    - Uses CLImage to display images directly in the terminal.
-  - Click [HERE](https://www.youtube.com/watch?v=pTHk5G6TzH4) to see a demo of Answer-Search
+- Supports both interactive and non-interactive chat modes.

 ## Demo